aharonium/opensiddur.org/posts/posts/midrash-maaseh-hanukkah_(anat.hochberg_2015-12-06).html.md

 </span></div></td>

 <td style="vertical-align:top;"><div class="english">
-Since the Greeks saw that the people of Yisra'el were withstanding the decree, and not a one fell to anything bad, they stood and decreed a new decree, and announced: “Every person of Yisra'el that has a donkey or an ox will engrave on its horns that it has no part in the elo'ah of Yisra'el.”
+Since the Greeks saw that the people of Yisra'el were withstanding the decree, and not a one fell to anything bad, they stood and decreed a new decree, and announced: “Every person of Yisra'el that has a donkey or an ox will engrave on its horns that it has no part in the <em>elo'ah</em> of Yisra'el.”
 And why?
 So that the people of Yisra'el would not be able to eat meat or milk or cheese, and also wouldn't have animals for plowing.
 They said to themselves, We know they won’t be able to withstand this decree.
 (Bwahahahaha!)
 </div></td></tr>